leloykun/leloykun.github.io/content/ponder/adam-aggressive-clipping/index.md

 Roughly the same reasoning applies as in the case of Smoothed SignSGD.
 The main difference is that the weights to the betas are, in a sense, "denser":
 $$\text{sign}(G_{t-k,i,j}) \in \{-1, 0, 1\}\qquad\text{ vs. }\qquad\frac{G_{t-k,i,j}}{||G_{t-k}||} \in [-1, 1]$$

 And so, we do have to be careful of the case where the gradient norms have a lot of variance.
 But in practice, the norms of the gradients are usually stable, except for some gradient spikes here and there, so it's a non-issue.
-That said, let's go back to Equation (4):
+That said, let's go back to Equation $\eqref{eq:smoothednormsgdunfold}$:
 $$M_{t}^{\text{snsgd}} = (1 - \beta)\sum_{k=0}^{t-1}\beta^k\frac{G_{t-k}}{||G_{t-k}||}$$
 and let's pick an arbitrary entry $G_{t,i,j}$.
 Like before, if the signs of the recent $G_{t,i,j}$s flip too much, then the $\beta^0$, $\beta^1$, $\beta^2$, ... terms effectively cancel each other out (we use the assumption that the norms are stable here).
 Otherwise, if they're aligned, then $M_{t,i,j}^{\text{snsgd}} \to \pm 1$.
 Thus, as before, the weights only get updated if the recent gradients are aligned.